 Business and technical go hand in hand

-As CEO, Josh is primarily concerned with the business side of Peloton, but with a PhD in mechanical engineering, technology insight informs business decision.
+As CEO, Josh is primarily concerned with the business side of Peloton, but with a PhD in mechanical engineering, technology insight informs the business decisions.

 As a CEO, one of the biggest learning points for Josh has been how to manage the organization as it has grown.
 His advice for other entrepreneurs: making timely organizational adjustments is important.
 Belated changes are just as bad as, and maybe worse than, making them too early.